MaMpf-HD/mampf/README.md

 ![thyme](public/thyme.png)

-MaMpf is equipeed with a tagging system and rich visualisations.
+MaMpf is equipped with a tagging system and rich visualisations for content relations.

 ![tags](public/tag_visualisation.png)